paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-153-exchange-of-material-and-disposal-of-obsolete-surplus-or-unclaimed-property.md

 (3) the transfer is made without the expenditure of any funds available to the Department of Defense for the procurement of defense equipment;

-(4) all costs incurred subsequent to the transfer of the property are borne or reimbursed by the recipient; and 11 So in original.
+(4) all costs incurred subsequent to the transfer of the property are borne or reimbursed by the recipient;

 (5) the recipient, on an annual basis, and with the authorization of the relevant local governing body or authority, certifies that it has adopted publicly available protocols for the appropriate use of controlled property, the supervision of such use, and the evaluation of the effectiveness of such use, including auditing and accountability policies; and